nifyacorp/backend/README.md

 ## 📊 Database Schema

-The service uses a PostgreSQL database with the following key tables:
+The service uses a PostgreSQL database with a comprehensive schema for managing user data, subscriptions, and notifications.
+See [DB_README.md](./DB_README.md) for complete schema documentation.

 ### Core Tables
 - **users**: Core user data with preferences and notification settings